 - Execution: Are you crafting with purpose, precision, and attention?

 - Fulfillment: Did you meet all of the requested supporting criteria (such as providing scans of sketches, categorizing your blog post correctly, documenting your projects, writing reflections, etc.)?

-- Create a unique blog post for your assignment, on our course website.
+- Create a unique post for your assignment, on our class Slack.